qualisign/optipulse.github.io/whitepaper.md

 ### Undercutting the Competition<a id="sec-2-3-4" name="sec-2-3-4"></a>

-**\*\***
-This implies that OptiPulse, as an ISP, might sell internet that comes with a commercial license (or form thereof) to rear end-users.
+This implies that OptiPulse, as an ISP, might sell internet that comes with a commercial license (or form thereof) to end-users.
 While this would give users the ability to resell service and possibly even cut into some of OptiPulse's target market, this would also have some overwhelmingly positive side-effects:

 -   Each customer being serviced by a connection that is ultimately connected to the clearnet through OptiPulse is one fewer customer of one of an OptiPulse competitor.